lhy110/sail_tutorials/1. Installation and Environment Setup/README.md

-# Installation and Environment and Envirment Setup
+# Installation and Environment Setup
 By Pac Hung and Zac Todd

-This tutorial will coved the setup of three different software enviroments they are python and tensorflow 1.X, python and tensorflow 2.X with tensorflow model garden, and Matlab
+This tutorial will cover the setup of three different software enviroments they are python and tensorflow 1.X, python and tensorflow 2.X with tensorflow model garden, and Matlab

 ## Prerequisite Software
 ### Windows